Ron Fellows: NASCAR

 In August 1999, Fellows had his career-best finish at Watkins Glen, driving the No. 87 Chevy for Joe Nemechek.
 In his only scheduled NASCAR Cup Series race for 1999, for the Frontier at the Glen, Fellows led three laps, but was beaten by Gordon on the final restart.
 The following year, Fellows ran the Watkins Glen race again.
 Qualifying was cancelled because of rain and, because of a qualifying rule where NASCAR decided the remaining eight positions by drawing, Fellows was controversially given the 40th starting spot over full-time drivers such as Scott Pruett and Dave Marcis (despite that Pruett and Marcis had faster cars than Fellows).
-Fellows would run in the top-fifteen in the race before suffering an engine failure on lap 23.
+Fellows ran in the top fifteen in the race before suffering an engine failure on lap 23.
 Fellows returned to the No. 87 in 2001 driving both road courses.
 He had a promising run at Sears Point Raceway, in which he led the most laps but finished 38th after crashing with 14 laps to go.
 He later led three laps at Watkins Glen during the 2001 Global Crossing at the Glen but finished 42nd after breaking his axles on lap 30 of 90.
 His only start in 2002 was at Sears Point Raceway, in which he finished 25th in his last race for Joe Nemechek.

 In 2000, Fellows was in talks with Dale Earnhardt about driving for Dale Earnhardt Inc. full-time after 2001.
 It appeared that the full-time deal was sealed but Earnhardt was killed during the 2001 Daytona 500 prior to the agreement being fully consummated.
 In 2003 however, Fellows was remembered by Ty Norris, the DEI co-owner, and he was hired for the road races to drive the No. 1 car.

 In 2003 at Infineon, during the Dodge/Save Mart 350, Fellows started third, and took advantage of a battle between Richard Childress Racing teammates Robby Gordon and Kevin Harvick to take the lead.
 Fellows led a lot of laps, and controlled the race with less than seventy laps to go.
-However Fellows had his hopes end after being called onto pit road just after a caution came out with 38 laps to go.
+However, Fellows had his hopes end after being called onto pit road just after a caution came out with 38 laps to go.
 Restarting 31st, Fellows finished seventh.
-Though Fellows has finished second twice at the Glen, Fellows stated in 2006 and 2013 that the 2003 Dodge Save-Mart 350 was the closest he had been to winning because he was dominant at Sonoma, while in the Watkins Glen finishes he lacked the proper speed.
+Though he has finished second twice at the Glen, Fellows stated in 2006 and 2013 that the 2003 Dodge Save-Mart 350 was the closest he had been to winning because he was dominant at Sonoma, while in the Watkins Glen finishes he lacked the proper speed.